AxolotlGamesGit/command-line-chess/README.md

    - --showfile [true/false]

 ## Project Status
 Right now, the "new", "quit" and "settings" commands work, and the "move" command with custom notation works.
-Right now en passant, castling, checks, and checkmate don't work.
+Special moves and check work, but checkmate and stalemate have not been implemented.

 ## Example
 ```